nicelogic/frontend-app-0/app/README.md

   * need to customize load data mechanism
   * or to split a bloc to many bloc
 * Generally speaking, one bloc has its exclusive repository. if many bloc want use a repository's state, there should a top level bloc to support common state, such as auth bloc

-me bloc is only needed in me screen, me->my profile screen
+* me bloc is only needed in me screen, me->my profile screen, all screen just take it's needed bloc(every time load data and update date by hydrated bloc)

-there is a problem: if auth fail, closed hydrated bloc can't clear their state but can do state clear in fromJson. after load State,check state whether belong to current user
+* there is a problem: if auth fail, closed hydrated bloc can't clear their state but can do state clear in fromJson. after load State,check state whether belong to current user
+* no select graphql cache mechanism, all query policy set nocache